-Andrew Jakubowicz is Professor of Sociology and an Honorary Associate in the School of Communication at the University of Technology Sydney.
+Andrew Jakubowicz is Emeritus Professor of Sociology and in the School of Communication at the University of Technology Sydney.
 He has an Honours degree in Government from Sydney University and a PhD from UNSW.

 Since the early 1970s he has been involved in action research and race relations, and has been centrally involved in the development of materialist theories of cultural diversity.
 He has taught at universities in the USA, Europe and Asia, and was the foundation director of the Centre for Multicultural Studies at the University of Wollongong.
 He has published widely on ethnic diversity issues, disability studies and media studies.
 More recently he has been co-director of the Cosmopolitan Civil Societies Research Key Strength at UTS (2008-2015).
 He resigned from his full-time position at UTS in October 2017, and continues to supervise doctoral students and undertake research.